 Search for Yield in Large International Corporate Bonds: Investor Behavior and Firm Responses

 Emerging market corporations have significantly increased their borrowing in international markets since 2008.
-This paper shows that this increase was driven by large-denomination bond issuances, most of them with face value of US$500 million.
-Large issuances are eligible for inclusion in international market indexes, which attract institutional investors.
-Emerging market firms were able to cut their cost of funds by roughly 100 basis points by issuing large-denomination bonds.
-Firms face a tradeoff: issue large, index-eligible bonds to borrow at a lower cost (about 100 basis points) but pay the expense of hoarding cash.
-Because of the "size yield discount," many companies issued index-eligible bonds, increasing their cash holdings.
-The willingness to issue large bonds and hoard cash was greater for firms in countries with high carry trade opportunities.
-These post-2008 behaviors reflected a search for yield by institutional investors into higher-risk securities and are not apparent in developed economies.
+We show that this increase was driven by large-denomination bond issuances, most of them with face value of exactly US$500 million.
+Large issuances are eligible for inclusion in important international market indexes.
+These bonds appeal to institutional investors because they are more liquid and facilitate targeting market benchmarks.
+We find that the rewards of issuing index-eligible bonds rose drastically after 2008.
+Emerging market firms were able to cut their cost of funds by roughly 100 basis points by issuing bonds with a face value equal to or greater than US$500 million relative to smaller bonds.
+Firms contemplating whether to take advantage of this cost saving face a tradeoff: they can benefit from the lower yields associated with large, index-eligible bonds, but they pay the potential cost of having to hoard low-yielding cash assets if their investment opportunities are less than US$500 million.
+Because of the post-2008 “size yield discount,” many companies issued index-eligible bonds, while substantially increasing their cash holdings.
+The willingness to issue large bonds and hoard cash was greater for firms in countries with high carry trade opportunities that reduced the cost of holding cash.
+We present evidence suggesting that these post-2008 behaviors reflected a search for yield by institutional investors into higher-risk securities.
+These patterns are not apparent in the issuance of investment grade bonds by firms in developed economies.

 Suggested Citation: Suggested Citation